winniewy-lau/J124/finalproject.md

-# J124 Final Project: California Wildfires 2013-2019 - Winnie Lau
+# J124 Data Journalism Final Project: California Wildfires 2013-2019
+By Winnie Lau, Journalism student at the University of California Berkeley

-2013-2019 California wildfires data from California Department of Forestry and Fire Protection (Cal Fire)
+Data: 2013-2019 California wildfires dataset from California Department of Forestry and Fire Protection (Cal Fire)
 ## Part 1.
-Story summary and sourcing
+Story Summary and Sourcing

 ### Data Analysis Summary (More detailed analysis process in Part 3)